This page is updated for New Year’s Eve 2019/2020!

 Local residents across the island put on informal displays.
 So, there’s a chance for you to see fireworks even if there are no formal, resort or town-sponsored fireworks.

 As far as formal fireworks go, for many years running, the island’s biggest fireworks show is held in Wailea.
-It’s normally financially back and hosted by the Wailea Resort Association.
+It’s normally financially hosted by the Wailea Resort Association.
 The reason that this show is not more widely published is that there isn’t enough parking available to open it to the general public.
-We have seen signs that there might be fireworks in Wailea again this year, however, details are kept secret.
-Our main clue that there will be fireworks this year is that the boat companies are advertising new year’s eve fireworks cruises sailing to Wailea.
-If the midnight fireworks display is on in Wailea, it should be visible from most Wailea resort properties with the fireworks usually shooting from 600 to 700 feet off shore. *** Note: As of December 31, 2016, multiple sources are indicating that there will be fireworks from Wailea Beach at midnight.
+If the midnight fireworks display is on in Wailea, it should be visible from most Wailea resort properties with the fireworks usually shooting from 600 to 700 feet off shore.

 If you are staying in Wailea, check with your resort’s concierge for advice for where to view the New Year’s Eve fireworks from the beach.
 If you are staying somewhere beyond Wailea, ask locals for their recommendations for viewing the fireworks.
 We can’t say for certain how visible the fireworks might be from points beyond Wailea.

-If you are not staying in South Maui, but you’d like to see the fireworks, we have a couple of suggestions
+If you are not staying in South Maui, but you’d like to see the fireworks, we have some excellent suggestions:

 > Dine in Wailea, then stick around for the New Year’s Eve Fireworks.If you need to “kill time”, we suggest, walking the Wailea path, pop into some of the resorts for a refreshment and browse the Shops at Wailea.
 We highly recommend you book a table as soon as possible.
-Here are some suggested Wailea area restaurants that have late dinner reservations availability at the most recent update 10/16/16.
+Here are a range of suggested Wailea area restaurants:

 - Nick’s Fishmarket Maui at the Fairmont Kea Lani is one of our favorite Wailea restaurants.
 If you have dinner here, you should be able to walk along the Wailea path where the fireworks can be seen.
 This restaurant has elevated, slightly distant, ocean views.